Different World (Alan Walker album): Singles

-The album's first single, "Faded", features uncredited Naustdal pop singer Iselin Solheim and was released on 3 December 2015.
-The single reached number one in the annual charts in Austria, Germany, Switzerland and Sweden, was nominated for British Single of the Year at the 2017 Brit Awards and won Årets Låt (Song of the Year) at the Spellemannprisen.

-The second single, "Sing Me to Sleep", also featuring Iselin Solheim as "Faded", was released on June 3, 2016.
-The song reached number one in Norway and number one on the iTunes charts in seven countries.

-"Alone", featuring uncredited singer Noonie Bao, was released as the third single on December 2, 2016.
-The single charted on several international charts and reached number one on the Norwegian Singles Chart.

-"All Falls Down", featuring Noah Cyrus and Digital Farm Animals, was released as the fourth single from the album on 27 October 2017.
+The album's first single "All Falls Down", featuring Noah Cyrus and Digital Farm Animals, was released as the lead single from the album on 27 October 2017.
 The single peaked at number one on the Norwegian Singles Chart and the US Billboard Dance Club Songs chart.

-"Darkside", a song featuring Antiguan-German singer-songwriter Au/Ra and Norwegian singer Tomine Harket, was released as the fifth single on 27 July 2018.
+"Darkside", a song featuring Antiguan-German singer-songwriter Au/Ra and Norwegian singer Tomine Harket, was released as the second single on 27 July 2018.
 The song was also released with a remix by Dutch DJ Afrojack, which reached number 1 on the Norwegian charts and number 10 on the Swedish charts.

-The single "Diamond Heart", featuring Swedish singer-songwriter Sophia Somajo, was released as the sixth single on September 28, 2018.
+The single "Diamond Heart", featuring Swedish singer-songwriter Sophia Somajo, was released as the third single on September 28, 2018.
 Two remixes have been officially released, one by Syn Cole and one by Dzeko.
 The song's music video was nominated for Best Cinematography at the 2019 Berlin Music Video Awards.

-The song "Different World", featuring American singer Sofia Carson, Norwegian music producer K-391 and Chinese music producer Corsak, was released as the album's lead single on November 30, 2018.
+The song "Different World", featuring American singer Sofia Carson, Norwegian music producer K-391 and Chinese music producer Corsak, was released as the album's fourth and final single on November 30, 2018.
 The song was released to coincide with a campaign entitled "#CreateADifferentWorld" and features Walker speaking about the importance of climate change.
 The song reached number 31 in the Norwegian charts.